Last updated: June 12, 2018 By Ethan Green

-Interestingly, an article in Science Daily in 2011 reported researchers as saying:
+Interestingly, an article In Science Daily reported researchers as saying:

 There is no scientific evidence to show that penile lengthening exercises work.
 Despite this, it is very attractive to patients who like the idea of a non-invasive, low-cost method of penis enlargement and is widely discussed on the internet.

 In a similar way to the penis pumps, there are many different pills and creams which are sold online with claims to help with erections and penis size.